2018 United States pipe bomb mailings: Perpetrator

 Cesar Altieri Sayoc Jr. (born March 17, 1962) was born in Brooklyn and moved to Florida as a child.
-His father is a Filipino immigrant and his mother was born in the Bronx, of Italian descent.
-His father abandoned him and his mother when Sayoc was a child.
+His father is a Filipino immigrant and his mother was born in the Bronx and of Italian descent.
+Sayoc's father abandoned him and his mother when he was a child.

 Sayoc graduated from North Miami Beach High School in 1980.
-He attended Brevard College for three semesters starting that year and transferred to the University of North Carolina at Charlotte in 1983 where he played on the school's soccer team but did not declare a major.
+He attended Brevard College for three semesters starting that year and transferred to the University of North Carolina at Charlotte in 1983, where he played on the school's soccer team but did not declare a major.

 His last known address was that of his mother's house in Aventura, Florida, but Sayoc was living in his van at the time of his arrest.

 Sayoc has a long criminal history.
 In 2002, he pleaded guilty to calling in a bomb threat to Florida Power & Light.
 He was also arrested on multiple occasions for charges that included theft, battery, and drug possession, with convictions in 1991, 2013, and 2014.

-State records list Sayoc as connected to two, now-inactive Hallandale Beach businesses: Proud Native American One Low Price Drycleaning in 2001 and, more recently, at Native American Catering & Vending LLC in 2016.
-Sayoc's home was foreclosed in 2009 and he filed Chapter 7 bankruptcy in 2012 after accumulating debts of more than $21,000.
+State records list Sayoc as connected to two now-inactive Hallandale Beach, Florida, businesses: Proud Native American One Low Price Drycleaning in 2001 and, more recently at the time of his arrest, Native American Catering & Vending LLC in 2016.
+Sayoc's home was foreclosed in 2009, and he filed Chapter 7 bankruptcy in 2012 after accumulating debts of more than $21,000.

-Sayoc is a bodybuilder and has abused steroids.
+Sayoc is a bodybuilder and has used anabolic steroids.
 He has made numerous false claims about himself and his background.
 He claimed during a 2014 deposition that he played soccer for A.C.
-Milan and arena football for the Arizona Rattlers, which both teams have denied.
+Milan and arena football for the Arizona Rattlers, both of which the teams have denied.
 He claimed to have been a popular stripper, an owner of a strip club, and partner in Chippendales; the company says he never worked there and "has never been affiliated in any way with Chippendales".

-At the time of his 2012 bankruptcy, Sayoc said he was employed as a store manager of Hassanco Investments in Hollywood, Florida.
-From January 2017 to January 2018, he worked part time making deliveries for a pizzeria in Fort Lauderdale.
+At the time of his 2012 bankruptcy, Sayoc said he was employed as a store manager at Hassanco Investments in Hollywood, Florida.
+From January 2017 to January 2018, he worked part-time making deliveries for a pizzeria in Fort Lauderdale, Florida.
 At the time of his arrest, he was working as a DJ and doorman at a West Palm Beach strip club.

 Sayoc is a registered Republican.
 He registered with the Republican Party on March 4, 2016.
 Sayoc filmed himself wearing a MAGA hat at one of the president's rallies.
-Sayoc was active on Twitter and Facebook, where since 2016 he was known for his extreme views and frequently posted pro-Trump and anti-liberal messages and memes, as well as right-wing conspiracy theories and stories from InfoWars, WorldNetDaily, and Breitbart News.
+Sayoc was active on Twitter and Facebook starting in 2016; he was known for his extreme views and often posted pro-Trump, reactionist, and anti-liberal messages and memes, as well as right-wing conspiracy theories and stories from InfoWars, WorldNetDaily, and Breitbart News.
+Sayoc expressed antisemitic views around coworkers, called for the eradication of Jews and a return to "the Hitler days", and trafficked in antisemitic conspiracy theories, including about billionaire philanthropist George Soros (who is Jewish), on his social media accounts.